 What were some of the more inspiring moments of your travels there?

 I was in a monastery and they had these nuns visiting.
 They all went into this room and started chanting.
 It was the most beautiful thing I had ever heard, like angels singing.
 It brought a tear to my eye.
 Also, the eyes of the children of Burma are so intoxicating, captivating and powerful.
 You can feel their beauty and their Buddhist energy, but at the same time you can also feel the pain from the brutal military regime.
 They’ve had this incredible resilience, sense of humour and love of life to get through it all.
 You can see it in their faces, and that is something that stuck with me.

 What’s your interpretation of how the Burmese youth approach the future of their nation?

 Hope is the word.
 I think people are excited about being part of the rest of the world.
 They’ve been completely isolated for the last 50 years, but I don’t think the military can pull any of the things they’ve done before because the world is watching.
 The word is hopeful and excited, with a dash of cynicism.

 Adventure photography is very romantic in theory, but how does it work in practice?

-You’re carrying around 40 pounds of lenses and camera gear and tripods—its tough.
+You’re carrying around 18 kilos of lenses and camera gear and tripods—its tough.
 You have to have a good guide, someone who speaks the language and knows the lay of the land.
 Especially if you are a photographer, it’s great if they understand art and understand getting up at 4:30 in the morning to get the good light.
-You’re sleeping in the jungle and getting eaten alive by mosquitos and you are on malaria medication throwing up, but it’s totally worth it to be able to experience these people and things.
+You have to sleep in the jungle and get eaten alive by mosquitos and you are constantly throwing up becuase of the malaria medication, but it’s totally worth it to be able to experience these people and things.
 One of the great things about travel is it forces you to be so present.
 Everything is new and all your senses are on high alert.